puppetlabs/relay-docs/docs/using-workflows/using-triggers.md

 * The workflow trigger definition's `binding` section maps the content of the event to workflow parameters.
 The keys inside the binding are the names of the parameters and the values use `!Data <fieldname>` to extract data from the event.
 * These parameter values are then available in the `spec` section for individual steps, the same as if the workflow were run manually.

 When you add a webhook trigger to a workflow, the workflow's page in the Relay web app will display the automatically-generated URL for the external system to call.
-Adding the webhook is different for each external system, but here's an example using [this GitOps workflow](https://github.com/puppetlabs/relay-workflows/tree/master/update-workflow-on-merge) to update workflows stored on the service whenever a PR merge updates them on Github.
+Each external system will have its own way to configure sending the webhook, but here's an example using [this GitOps workflow](https://github.com/puppetlabs/relay-workflows/tree/master/update-workflow-on-merge) to update workflows stored on the service whenever a PR merge updates them on Github.

-Expanding the "Settings" sidebar on the workflow's page shows the auto-generated webhook URL:
+Go to the **Triggers** section of a workflow's page to display the URL for a webhook trigger and to view logs from incoming webhook events:

 ![The Settings bar contains a Webhook trigger URL with a clipboard-copy helper](../images/using-triggers-webhook-url.png)